ryanmaugv1/Tachyon/documentation/parser.md

     - The condtion ast without the body
 - `tokens_checked (int)`
     - The count of tokens checked that made up the condition statement

+To parse variable declerations what we do is get a list passed in as a parameter where the variable decleration starts.
+We also get a boolean value for `isInBody` to know if this variable decleration is parsed within a body.

+Next I loop through all the tokens inside the `token_stream` and create a variable AST dictionary with the variable type, nam e and value until I find a `STATEMENT_END`token which means that the variable decleration is finished so I can then break out the loop.

+Within the for loop I check for these things:

+> `if x == 2 and token_type == "OPERATOR" and token_value == "=":`
+This checks if the second token is a token of type `OPERATOR` and has the value of `=` and if so then we just `pass` but if not the we throw an error saying that the variable decleration is missing an equal sign (`=`).

+> `if token_stream[x][0] == "STATEMENT_END":`
+This will look for an `STATEMENT_END` token and when found will break out the loop as it is an indicator that the variable decleration is finished.

+> `if x == 0:`
+This will check for the type of the variable like `str`, `int` or `bool` etc. This won't need error detection as it will initiate the variable decleration parser so any else statement would never evaluate to true.

+> `if x == 1 and token_type == "IDENTIFIER":`
+This will get the name of the variable and inside will perform semantics check to make sure that a variable doesn't already exist with the same name.

+> `if x == 3 and token_stream[x + 1][0] == "STATEMENT_END":`
+This will parse the variable value if has only one token that makes up it's value or else the next example below is the one that will be called.
+What happens in this method is that the type assigned will be checked to make sure it matches declared type and then add the value to the AST.

+> `elif x >= 3:`
+This does the same as the above however it will handle variable value assignments that don't have just one simply value passed in but rather things like concatenation and equations e.g `int a = 10 + 10;`.

+Once, I have broken out the loop I do some error checking to make sure that all the AST values needed are there or else I generate an error.
+I then check if the method was called with the parameter `isInBody` being `True` so I know whether to append the AST to the `source_ast` or not.
+I also perform some semantics validation by checking if the variable already exists by calling the `get_variable_value` method inside the loop when I find the name which should either return `False` or the value of the variable.
+Finally I simply increment the `token_index` by the number of tokens I checked through to make up the variable decleration and then return the `AST` and `tokens_checked` value.

 ---